ilpropheta/playground-twh5homb/markdowns/exercise3.md

-# Structure binding and tuple tricks
+# Structure bindings and tuple tricks

 ## Structure Binding

-## std::tie trick
+## `std::tie` trick

 ## Hands on!

 It's time to check the stats of a shortened url!
-Complete the test below by using structure binding:
+Complete the test below by using structure bindings:

 @[Use structure bindings. operator< made easy with std::tie]({"stubs": [
 	 "microurl/src/ver4/tests/UrlInfoTest.cpp",